vik-ma/Price-Performance-Scraper/README.md

 npm install
 ```

-Create a file called **.env.local** inside the *app/frontend* directory, then paste this line into it and save:
+Create a file called **.env.local** inside the *app/frontend* directory, paste this line into it and save:

 ```NEXT_PUBLIC_DJANGO_API_URL=http://localhost:8000/api```